John Smith (settler): Smith's mill and property

 In 1636, Smith was granted a narrow home lot on Towne Street where he built his first house.
 The west end of his lot began at the intersection of present-day Smith and North Main Streets (near the Episcopal Diocese of Rhode Island offices) and continued eastward to present-day Hope Street.

 In January 1646, John Smith received 25 acres of land, but the grant excluded voting rights.
 He signed the agreement with his mark, which indicates he was not able to read or write.
 That year Smith built a house along the Moshassuck River and at a monthly town meeting it was “agreed that John Smith shall have the valley where his house stands, in case he sets up a mill, as also excepting sufficient highways."
 Smith erected the town's gristmill on the Moshassuck River near the intersection of present-day Mill and Charles Streets.
 According to historian Norman Isham, the mill ground the town's flour two days a week and on other days it was "a place for informal gatherings by the townspeople and for occasional town meetings and religious services."

 In 1647, according to town records, Smith was granted more than 20 acres of land on either side of the Moshassuck River.
 When John Smith died in about 1649 he owned at least 150 acres.
 According to the 1650 property tax list, his widow, Alice, was one of the wealthiest residents in Providence.
 The town made an agreement with Alice Smith and her son, John Jr., that they could continue to operate the town's mill if they maintained it.
-John Jr. continued to run the mill even though, consistent with the family's tradition of dissent, the Smith's refused to sign the agreement.
+John Jr. continued to run the mill even though, consistent with the family's tradition of dissent, the Smiths refused to sign the agreement.

 In 1676, during King Philip's War, most of the homes and the mill in Providence were burned to the ground.
 John Jr., the miller and the town clerk, ran from the garrison to his burning home ("The corne mill with ye house over it") and saved most of the town's records by dousing them in the mill pond.